- TOP

 Typical examples include polyamide (PA), polyoxymethylene (POM), and modified polyphenylene ether (m-PPE).
 Figure 4 shows the structures and characteristics of PA, POM, and m-PPE from left to right.
 Among these, PA and POM are classified as crystalline plastics and m-PPE as amorphous plastics.

-Figure 4 Features of Asahi Kasei 's engineering plastics
+Figure 4 Characteristics of Asahi Kasei 's engineering plastics

 → Learn about "Polyamide" in detail